pkillboredom/ttt2stats/readme.md

 ### Wishlist

-- Track Credit awards and transfers (most generous award!) -- Requires adding new hooks to TTT2.
+- Track Credit awards and transfers (most generous award!)
+  - WIP table designed.
+  - Requires adding new hooks to TTT2.
     - GiveFoundCredits
     - HandleKillCreditsAward
     - TransferCredits -- sv_shop.lua
 - Track Minigames Played
 - Track total distance walked by each player in each round.
 - Track playermodel changes (also track pm on join?)